Non-Directional Stock Trading for Better Probability of Profit

-You may recall I mentioned that short options can go to zero and you never have to buy them back.
-They expire and you just keep the entire premium.
+You may recall I mentioned that short options could go to zero and you never have to buy them back.
+They expire, and you keep the entire premium.
 However, I don’t recommend waiting for that to happen.

 Even though the suggested time period for each of these trades is around a month, things can go wrong.
-The best and proven method is to buy back the options at half what you sold them for.
+The best and proven method is to buy back the options at half the price at which you sold them.
 That means you close the trade when you have a 50% profit.

 There are several benefits to doing this:

-- You free up your capital to use on another trade.
+- You free up your capital to use with another trade.